eLetter-Greece/sailsjs-tutorial/chapter-1.md

 what exactly you did.
 As such more descriptive commit messages are always preferable to generic ones like "fixed bug".
-For commit's other than your intial commit I recommend that you use your system's editor, and follow the guidelines outlined below, borrowed and slightly modified from [Tim Pope](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) and Torvald's [Linux commit guides](https://www.kernel.org/doc/Documentation/SubmittingPatches).
+For commit's other than your intial commit I recommend that you use your system's editor, and follow the guidelines outlined below, borrowed from [Tim Pope](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) and Torvald's [Linux commit guides](https://www.kernel.org/doc/Documentation/SubmittingPatches).
-My chief omission here is not limiting each line to 72 characters or less, however because you'll be using Github or Bitbucket's web interface this particular piece of advice is less necessary, though still valuable to follow.

 ```
 Capitalized, short (~50 chars or less) summary

 A more detailed explanatory text, if necessary.
-The blank line
+Wrap it to about 72
-separating the the summary from the body is critical if you have the
+characters or so.The blank line separating the the summary from the body
-body.
-Tools like rebase can get confused if you run the two lines
+is critical if you have the body.
+Tools like rebase can get confused if
-together.
+you run the two lines together.

 Write your commit message in the imperative: "Fix bug" and not "Fixed
 bug" or "Fixes bug."
 This convention matches up with commit messages